 —— DRAFT —–

 For the fullest enjoyment of sauna it’s important to understand sauna.
-Hopefully this will give you a good and beneficial overview.
+Hopefully this will give you a good, somewhat brief and beneficial introduction.

 Sauna (a Finnish word pronounced ‘SOW-na’, sow rhymes with how now cow) is extremely popular throughout Scandinavia, Germany, The Netherlands and the Baltics (and perhaps not coincidentally these are also among the happiest countries in the world!).
 Though not as pervasive as in Scandinavia, sauna is still quite popular throughout much of Europe and Asia.

 Why sauna?
 For enjoyment and health.
 Sauna is enjoyable alone and is also a great social activity.
 The health benefits (below) are numerous.